Automatically perform tasks when a computer is added or changed (event-based tasks)

 - Cloud Vendor: The cloud environment vendor of the instance.
 This condition is used to match on instances from a specific cloud vendor.
-Currently, you can only match on AWS and GCP vendors.
+Currently, you can match on AWS, Azure, and GCP vendors.

 Cloud Vendor only works if you added your cloud instances to the manager through Computers > Add > [Add AWS Account, Add Azure Account, or Add GCP Account].

 - Computer Name: The "Hostname" field in the computer properties window.